hydra3333/vpy_slideshow/README.md

 also save it into the fresh new directory you created above.

 **Notes:**
-Wget will be used to download stuff like portable Python, portable VapourSynth, a recent ffmpeg build, and the other files necessary to make a slideshow.
+- `wget.exe` will be used to download stuff like portable Python, portable VapourSynth, a recent ffmpeg build, and the other files necessary to make a slideshow.
-If you don't download wget into the same directory as `Setup.bat` the Setup Process will fail.
+- If you don't download `wget.exe` into the same directory as `Setup.bat` the Setup Process will fail.
-Nothing gets "installed", everything is just all files in the directory tree.
+- Nothing gets "installed", everything is just all files in the directory tree.
-_More gobbledygook:_ ... except for the pip module installs ... pip puts bits of them (eg dependencies which get collected) in your username's temporary folder, i.e. something like `C:\Users\your_username\AppData\Local\Temp`, instead of where we tell pip to install the module for which the pip "collecting process" is occurring.
+- _More gobbledygook:_ ... except for the pip module installs ... pip puts bits of them (eg dependencies which get collected) in your username's temporary folder, i.e. something like `C:\Users\your_username\AppData\Local\Temp`, instead of where we tell pip to install the module for which the pip "collecting process" is occurring.
 "A choice of one", so we just live with it.